1.01 The name of this Society shall be "The Halifax Estate Planning Council" (hereinafter referred to as "the Council")

-13.01 The Secretary shall maintain a register of all members of the Council, as required by the Societies Act, shall keep minutes of the meetings of the Council and the Executive Committee, shall keep all records of the Council and Executive Committee, other than financial records, and shall give notice of meetings of the Council and the Executive Committee to all members thereof respectively.
+13.01 The Secretary shall maintain a register of all members of the Council, as required by the Societies Act, shall keep minutes of the Executive Committee and Annual General Meeting and shall maintain all electronic records of the Council and Executive Committee, other than financial records, and shall give notice of meetings of the Council and the Executive Committee to all members thereof respectively.

-15.01 The statement of financial affairs of the Council shall be submitted to the members of the Council at such time and in such manner as the Executive Committee thinks fit, provided, however, that such statement shall be submitted to the members of the Council prior to the commencement of the Council's activities for the succeeding year.
+15.01 The statement of financial affairs of the Council shall be submitted to the members of the Council at such time and in such manner as the Executive Committee thinks fit, provided, however, that such statement shall be submitted to the members of the Council at the Annual General meeting.

 15.02 Unless decided by the Executive committee, there shall be no need to have an audit performed on the financial statements of the Council.

 16.01 The fiscal year of the Council shall be from April 1, in a year, to March 31 of the following year.